 Maya Kadar Kovalsky is the eldest daughter of Naomi Prawer Kadar.
 As one of the Vice Presidents on the Board of Directors of the Naomi Foundation, she provides insight into Naomi’s perspective and professional skills, supports the team in critical decision-making, and provides media production expertise.

-Maya lives in New Jersey with her husband and children.
+Maya lives in Florida with her husband and children.